-- (1) Universal applicability i.e. they can be applied in all types of organizations, business as well as non-business, small as well as large. - (2) General Guidelines: They are General Guidelines to action which however do not provide readymade solutions as the business environment is very changing or dynamic. - (3) Formed by practice and experimentation: They are developed after thorough research work on the basis of experiences of managers. - (4) Flexible which can be modified by the practicing manager as per the demands of the situations. - (5) Mainly Behavioural: Since the principles aim at influencing human behaviour they are behavioural in nature. - (6) Cause and Effect relationship: They intend to establish relationship between cause & effect so that they can be used in similar situations. - (7) Contingent: Their applicability depends upon the prevailing situation at a particular point of time.
+- (1) Universal applicability i.e. they can be applied in all types of organizations, business as well as non-business, small as well as large. - (2) General Guidelines: They are General Guidelines to action which however do not provide readymade solutions as the business environment is very changing or dynamic. - (3) Formed by practice and experimentation: They are developed after thorough research work based on experiences of managers. - (4) Flexible which can be modified by the practicing manager as per the demands of the situations. - (5) Mainly Behavioural: Since the principles aim at influencing human behavior they are behavioral. - (6) Cause and Effect relationship: They intend to establish a relationship between cause & effect so that they can be used in similar situations. - (7) Contingent: Their applicability depends upon the prevailing situation at a particular point in time.